PEOPLE v CHEATHAM

 In large part, legal treatment of retarded defendants has been distorted by the law‘s ignorance of exactly what mental retardation means.
 Virtually all cases dealing with this subject have simply recited a defendant‘s IQ, noted that it was below normal, and then stated that simply because the defendant might be stupider than the average person does not mean that he is incompetent.

 These courts have adopted the common fallacy that mental retardation is defined by IQ scores.
 Actually, IQ is no more than a convenient numerical scale used to categorize degrees of mental aptitude.
-While certain categories at the lower end of the IQ scale have been assigned the classification "retarded," the scores themselves say little about a person's skills and aptitudes.
-[Mickenberg, Competency to stand trial and the mentally retarded defendant: The need for a multi-disciplinary solution to a multi-disciplinary problem, 17 Cal.
-W.L.R.
-365, 390 (1981).]
+While certain categories at the lower end of the IQ scale have been assigned the classification of “retarded,” the scores themselves say little about a person‘s skills and aptitudes.
+[Mickenberg, Competency to stand trial and the mentally retarded defendant: The need for a multi-disciplinary solution to a multi-disciplinary problem, 17 Cal WLR 365, 390 (1981).]

 refers to how effectively individuals cope with common life demands and how well they meet the standards of personal independence expected of someone in their particular age group, sociocultural background, and community setting.
-Id.
+[Id.]

 Typically, impairments in adaptive functioning are the only outwardly noticeable indicia that an individual may be mentally retarded, not a low IQ.
 Id.

 The record in this case does not indicate that defendant presents any impairment in adaptive functioning that would indicate defendant may be mentally retarded.
 First, his answers to the questions initiated by the police were responsive and appropriate.
+Second, Dr. Miller made the following observations in his report:

-Grooming and hygiene were good.
-Facial expressions were normal and he spoke in a logical and coherent manner.
+ner.
 Mood and affect were appropriate and congruent with the circumstances of the interview albeit constricted with indications of depression.
 He was oriented to person, place and personal relationship to reality.

 Aside from a somewhat below average IQ, the record does not indicate defendant presented any impairments in adaptive functioning.

 Once an individual is determined to have some level of mental retardation—i.e., an IQ below seventy, significant limitations in adaptive functioning in at least two areas, and onset before age eighteen—the degree of mental retardation is further defined.
 Depending on the level of mental impairment, the individual is classified as either mildly, moderately, severely, or profoundly retarded.
 DSM-IV, supra at 40.
-The following chart illustrates the generally accepted classification:
+The following chart illustrates the generally accepted classification.

-The American Association on Mental Deficiency expands and applies the explanation set forth in the DSM-IV, by providing the following examples of everyday activities mildly retarded individuals can accomplish:
+The American Association on Mental Deficiency expands and applies the explanation set forth in the

-Independent functioning: Exercises care for personal grooming, feeding bathing, toilet; may need health or personal care reminders; may need help in selection or purchase of clothing.
+Independent functioning: Exercises care for personal grooming, feeding, bathing, toilet; may need health or personal care reminders; may need help in selection or purchase of clothing.

 Physical: Goes about hometown (local neighborhood in city, campus at residential center) with ease, but cannot go to other towns alone without aid; can use bicycle, skis, ice skates, trampoline, or other equipment requiring good coordination.

-Communication: Communicates complex verbal concepts and understand them; carries on everyday conversation, but cannot discuss abstract or philosophical concepts; uses telephone and communicates in writing for simple letter writing or orders but does not write about abstractions or important current events.
+Communication: Communicates complex verbal concepts and understands them; carries on everyday conversation, but cannot discuss abstract or philosophical concepts; uses telephone and communicates in writing for simple letter writing or orders but does not write about abstractions or important current events.

-Social: Interacts cooperatively or competitively with others and initiates some group activities, primarily for social or recreational purposes; may belong to a local recreation group or church group, but not to civic organizations or groups of skilled persons (e.g., photography club, great books club); enjoys recreation (e.g., bowling dancing, TV, checkers) but either does not enjoy or is not competent at activities (e.g., chess, bridge, tennis) or hobbies requiring rapid, involved or complex planning and implementation.
+Social: Interacts cooperatively or competitively with others and initiates some group activities, primarily for social or recreational purposes; may belong to a local recreation group or church group, but not to civic organizations or groups of skilled persons (e.g., photography club, great books club); enjoys recreation (e.g., bowling, dancing, TV, checkers) but either does not enjoy or is not competent at activities (e.g., chess, bridge, tennis) or hobbies requiring rapid, involved or complex planning and implementation.

 Economic activity: Can be sent or go to several shops (without a note to shopkeepers) to purchase several items; can make change correctly, but may not use banking facilities; may earn living but has difficulty handling money without guidance.